Barkol Kazakh Autonomous County: History

 Barkol was a territory of Pulei country in ancient times.
 During the continuous Han–Xiongnu War, in 72 BC, Emperor Xuan of Han sent Zhao Chongguo as general of Pulei, together with Wusun to attack the Huns.
-After the Northern Wei Dynasty, Rouran and Gaoche competed for the Pule grassland for a long time.
-In the fourth year of Tang Jinglong (710), 3,000 Yiwu troops were sent to build a city in Ganluchuan (now the ancient city of Dahe, located in Dongtouqu Village, Dahe Town, Balikun).
-In the Yuan Dynasty, it belonged to the eastern border of Bechbaliq Province, and was originally called Barkule.
-In the Ming Dynasty, it belonged to the Oirat Heshuo Special Department.
-In the thirty-sixth year of Emperor Kangxi of the Qing Dynasty (1697), it was annexed to Hami, and in the ninth year of Yongzheng (1731), the city of Barkule was built, and Anxi Tongzhi was established.
-In the twenty-fifth year of Qianlong's reign (1760), the Barkun Zhili Hall was built.
-In the twenty-seventh year of Qianlong's reign (1762), Barkol set up the Admiral's House.
-In the twenty-ninth year of Qianlong (1764), it was changed to the town standard of Barkol.
-In the thirty-seventh year of Qianlong (1772), a military city was built in Barkol.
-In the thirty-eighth year of Qianlong (1773), Zhenxi House was established.
-Barkol was the regional command center for the pacification of the Dzungar in the early Qing Dynasty.
+After the Northern Wei dynasty, Rouran and Gaoche competed for the Pule grassland for a long time.
+Under Emperor Zhongzong of Tang in 710, 3,000 Yiwu troops were sent to build a city in Ganluchuan (now the ancient city of Dahe, located in Dongtouqu Village, Dahe Town, Balikun).
+In the Yuan dynasty, it belonged to the eastern border of Bechbaliq Province, and was originally called Barkule.
+In the Ming dynasty, it belonged to the Oirat Heshuo Special Department.
+In 1697 during the Qing dynasty, it was annexed to Hami, and in the 1731, the city of Barkule was built, and Anxi Tongzhi was established.
+In 1760, the Barkun Zhili Hall was built.
+In 1762, Barkol set up the Admiral's House.
+In 1764, it was changed to the town standard of Barkol.
+In 1772, a military city was built in Barkol.
+In 1773, Zhenxi House was established.
+Barkol was the regional command center for the pacification of the Dzungar in the early Qing dynasty.
 After the establishment of Dihua City, the status of Barkol was replaced by it.
-In the fifth year of Xianfeng in the Qing Dynasty (1855), the government was changed to Zhili Hall in the west of the town.
-In the thirteenth year of Tongzhi (1874), Zuo Zongtang smashed Agubai, and took the town west as the army's military station and grain station.
+In 1855, the government was changed to Zhili Hall in the west of the town.
+In the 1874, Zuo Zongtang smashed Agubai, and took the town west as the army's military station and grain station.
 A large number of people from Shaanxi and Gansu moved to the west of the town, and the west of the town gradually became an important military town.
 After 1883, Kazakh herdsmen from Altay and other places moved in one after another.
-In the second year of the Republic of China (1913), the office was withdrawn and Zhenxi County was established.
-In the 23rd year of the Republic of China (1934), it was placed under the Hami Administrative Region.
+In 1913, the office was withdrawn and Zhenxi County was established.
+In 1934, it was placed under the Hami Administrative Region.
 At the beginning of 1954, the name of Barkol County was restored, and then the Barkol Kazakh Autonomous Region was established to implement regional autonomy and belong to Hami County.
 In 1955, the Barkol Kazakh Autonomous Region was changed to Barkol Kazakh Autonomous County.
 In October 2017, Barkol Kazakh Autonomous County officially withdrew from China's national poverty-stricken county.

+Administrative divisions

+Barkol Kazakh Autonomous County is divided into five towns, seven townships, and four other township-level divisions.